 - Size: Choose the original size of the video

 Once the video has the recommended settings, re-upload the video on YouTube.

 Make sure the durations of your audio and video tracks are the same.
 For example, if your audio plays for 50 seconds but your video only plays for 40 seconds, it could cause sync problems.

-To change the length of your audio and video tracks, you can use a video editor like Windows Movie Maker or iMovie, then upload the content to YouTube.
+To make changes to your audio and video tracks, use a third party video editor before uploading your content to YouTube.